eclipse/elk/docs/content/documentation/tooldevelopers/usingeclipselayout/advancedconfiguration.md

 * ELK distinguishes layout options that layout algorithms care about from layout options that may have more meaning for the layout engine or your layout connectors.
 The latter are called _global settings_ and are stored in the parameters as well.
 This may for example include settings such as whether to animate the application of layout results, so that your diagram's elements neatly morph into their new places.
 Of course you are free to introduce your own global settings and feed them into your parameters.

 Let's come back to layout configurators and see how they work.
-Basically, each layout configurator added to your parameters can set an arbitrary number of layout options on different elements of your KGraph.
+Basically, each layout configurator added to your parameters can set an arbitrary number of layout options on different elements of your ElkGraph.
 Also, it can be configured to clear all previous configuration stored in the graph.
 To specify the options to set, there are two possibilities.
 First, you can specify concrete objects in the graph structure to set options on.
 And second, you can specify whole classes of graph elements to set options on.
 Here's some example code that should make everything a bit clearer:

 ```java
 LayoutConfigurator configurator = new LayoutConfigurator();